lexsai/lexsai.github.io/src/posts/reversing-multiplayer-game-pt1.md

 tags: ['post']
 ---

-As a beginner to reverse engineering, I was looking for real software to practice on when it hit me-- what about a multiplayer game?
+As a beginner to reverse engineering, I was looking for software to practice on when it hit me-- what about a multiplayer game?
 Multiplayer games often have anticheats to prevent users from reversing their games, and understanding how a multiplayer game works would require both reversing the executable AND the closed API used by the client to communicate with game servers.

 So, this is my attempt at reversing a multiplayer game.